Texas A&M University Century Singers: History

 In the mid-1980s its direction was taken over by Jess Wade III until 2013 when he retired.

 Eric Posada was hired in July 2013.
 During his tenure, the chorus obtained state recognition.
 In January 2014, Century Singers performed in Houston with the Nordic Choir, conducted by Dr. Allen Hightower.
 That summer the choir traveled across Germany.
 In spring 2015, Posada conducted Ola Gjeilo’s “Sunrise Mass” with the Brazos Valley Symphony and the A&M Orchestra.
 He completed his dissertation, with the Century Singers’ help, and officially became Dr. Posada.
 The choir then performed at Carnegie Hall in March 2016.
 For the performance, Michael John Trotta’s “Tu Solo Remedio” was commissioned and translated by Posada.
 At the performance, Trotta was in attendance and composer Shawn Kirchner joined the choir on-stage and accompanied them on his blue-grass composition “I’ll Be On My Way”.
 In the summer of 2016, due to the drama occurring in the CAO, Dr. Posada made the decision to leave.
 Their recording of “In Memoriam” has over 6,300 views.

 Travis Angel, a longtime high school choir director, became the interim director for the 2016-17 school year, accepting a full time position in the fall of 2017.
-He will retire in 2022.
+He retired in 2022.

+Thomas Gerber became the director in 2022 and led the choir on a European tour of Spain and Portugal in 2023.